pascal-winter/website/_pages/about.md

 * **2013 ~ 2015:** Hong-Kong: *Risk and Performance Management*
 * **2011 ~ 2013:** India: *Head of ALM*
 * **2006 ~ 2011:** Taiwan: *Actuary / ALM Manager*

-This has allowed me to develop extensive knowledge in Insurance fields such as ALM, Risk Management, Investment, Product & Valuation, Management Accounting and Regulatory oversight to name a few.
-{: .text-justify}

-Managerial roles also provided exposure to Strategic Planning and Transformation, with recurrent subjects of Digitalization, Automation and Data fluency.
-{: .text-justify}

-With an appetite for science and technology, advances in **Data and Analytics** technics are a natural interest for Actuaries to optimize and enhance the daily practice - and also the whole insurance activity.
-{: .text-justify}

 # Terms and Conditions